Hello! Somehow you’ve found me in the maze of the worldwide web and I’m so glad you have!

 Pinterest – The best internet invention ever!!!!!
 Follow me here to find my wonderful veggie discoveries and photos of gorgeous places I want to go.

 Also, I know everyone is skeptical of signing up for email newsletters because, ahem, spam-but I promise not to do that.
 I know you’re thinking, yeah right, that’s exactly what a spam guy would say and touche because that’s what I would think.
 However, mine are just short little blurbs about my life that will only be emailed to you once every 2 weeks.
-And I won’t start off the email with a creepy Hey Phyllis, (because how do you know my name?).

 If you’re interested, subscribe here:

 Make sure to drop by and say hello!
 I absolutely love getting to know you guys!